jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

 # LOG

+### **Day 26**: Monday October 26th 2018

++ **Learning Goals:** Start working with Create React App to start a React Project.

+Well, I thought I've made a bit of a mess of trying to add my Create React App project to the repo.

+Something I probably shouldn't have done anyway but I have untracked files in my Git project folder despite the fact everything seems to be included in the repository.

+And I can't clear them, even after untracking all the files from the root and adding them to the stage again.

+Then I simply closed VS Code and restarted.
+All gone, so I'm assuming this was a caching issue in the text editor and Git.

+.gitignore is still in place on my node_modules folder.
+Rookie mistakes  :)

 ### **Day 25**: Friday October 12th 2018